akkadotnet/akka.net/src/contrib/dependencyInjection/Akka.DI.Core/Readme.md

 -  Reference your favorite IOC Container, the Akka.DI.Core and of course Akka
 -  Create a class and implement the IDependencyResolver

 Let's walk through the process of creating one for CastleWindsor container.
-We will assume that we already have a new project named Akka.DI.CastleWindsor with all the necessary references.
-So we will name our class WindsorDependencyResolver.
+You need to create  a new project named Akka.DI.CastleWindsor with all the necessary references including Akka.DI.Core, Akka and CastleWindosor.
+Name the initial class WindsorDependencyResolver.

     public class WindsorDependencyResolver : IDependencyResolver
 	{